This App Just Became My Favorite Storyboarding Tool

 I wasn’t searching for a storyboarding tool.
 At the time that I discovered this useful gem, I was simply researching a replacement for the Windows-based Sticky Notes app that I'd come to rely on over the years.

 However, when I test-drove this new, free-to-use tool, it opened up a fresh playground for my imagination.
-As I began testing out its features in an exercise to flesh out a new writing project, a realization struck me: this was the storyboarding tool my little fiction-writing heart has been yearning for.
+As I began testing out its features, a realization struck me: this was the storyboarding tool my little fiction-writing heart has been yearning for.

 The tool is called Note Board, and it’s a free-to-download app for your Chrome browser.